Scalar curvature rigidity of the four-dimensional sphere: Introduction

 \section{Introduction}

-Extremality and rigidity properties of Riemannian manifolds with lower scalar curvature bounds have been a subject of intensive study in recent years.
+Extremality and rigidity properties of Riemannian manifolds with lower scalar curvature bounds have been the subject of intensive study in recent years.
 For a comprehensive overview of the subject, we refer to Gromov’s \emph{Four lectures on scalar curvature}~\cite{gromov-four-lectures}.
-A fundamental result in comparison geometry with scalar curvature is the rigidity of the round sphere in the spin setting, due to Llarull.
+A cornerstone result in comparison geometry with scalar curvature is the rigidity of the round sphere in the spin setting, established by Llarull.
 Throughout this paper, we denote by $g_{\sph^n}$ the standard round metric on the $n$\nobreakdash-dimensional sphere $\sph^n$.